United Nations Security Council: Role

+Chapter VI: Pacific settlement of disputes

 Under Chapter VI of the Charter, "Pacific Settlement of Disputes", the Security Council "may investigate any dispute, or any situation which might lead to international friction or give rise to a dispute".
 The Council may "recommend appropriate procedures or methods of adjustment" if it determines that the situation might endanger international peace and security.
-These recommendations are generally considered to not be binding, as they lack an enforcement mechanism.
-A minority of scholars, such as Stephen Zunes, have argued that resolutions made under Chapter VI are "still directives by the Security Council and differ only in that they do not have the same stringent enforcement options, such as the use of military force".
+These recommendations are generally considered non-binding, as they lack an enforcement mechanism.
+A minority of scholars, including Stephen Zunes, have argued that resolutions under Chapter VI are "still directives by the Security Council and differ only in that they do not have the same stringent enforcement options, such as the use of military force".

+Chapter VII: Threats to peace

+Chapter VII of the Charter gives the Security Council the power to identify threats to international peace and security, and to authorize responses, including the use of force.
+Security Council resolutions adopted under Chapter VII, such as economic sanctions, are binding on all UN members.
+The Security Council is the only UN body with authority to issue binding resolutions.

-Under Chapter VII, the council has broader power to decide what measures are to be taken in situations involving "threats to the peace, breaches of the peace, or acts of aggression."
-In such situations, the council is not limited to recommendations but may take action, including the use of armed force "to maintain or restore international peace and security."
-This was the legal basis for UN armed action in Korea in 1950 during the Korean War and the use of coalition forces in Iraq and Kuwait in 1991 and Libya in 2011.
-Decisions taken under Chapter VII, such as economic sanctions, are binding on UN members; the Security Council is the only UN body with authority to issue binding resolutions.
+Under Chapter VII, the Security Council is specifically authorized to respond to "threats to the peace, breaches of the peace, or acts of aggression".
+In such situations, the Security Council has authority to take "such action by air, sea, or land forces as may be necessary to maintain or restore international peace and security.”
+Thus the Security Council is not limited to recommendations but may take action, including the use of armed force "to maintain or restore international peace and security".
+This was the legal basis for UN armed action in Korea in 1950 (led by the US under the auspices of the UN Command), the use of coalition forces in Iraq and Kuwait in 1991, and the intervention in Libya in 2011.

+ICC referrals

-The Rome Statute of the International Criminal Court recognizes that the Security Council has authority to refer cases to the Court in which the Court could not otherwise exercise jurisdiction.
-The Council exercised this power for the first time in March 2005, when it referred to the Court "the situation prevailing in Darfur since 1 July 2002"; since Sudan is not a party to the Rome Statute, the Court could not otherwise have exercised jurisdiction.
-The Security Council made its second such referral in February 2011 when it asked the ICC to investigate the Libyan government's violent response to the Libyan Civil War.
+The Rome Statute of the International Criminal Court (ICC) recognizes that the Security Council has authority to refer cases to the ICC in situations where the Court could not otherwise exercise jurisdiction.
+The Council first exercised this power in March 2005, when it referred the situation in Darfur since 1 July 2002 to the Court; because Sudan is not a party to the Rome Statute, the Court could not otherwise have exercised jurisdiction.
+The second such referral came in February 2011, when the Council asked the ICC to investigate the Libyan government's response to the Libyan Civil War.

+Responsibility to protect

-Security Council Resolution 1674, adopted on 28 April 2006, "reaffirms the provisions of paragraphs 138 and 139 of the 2005 World Summit Outcome Document regarding the responsibility to protect populations from genocide, war crimes, ethnic cleansing and crimes against humanity".
-The Security Council reaffirmed this responsibility to protect in Resolution 1706 on 31 August of that year.
-These resolutions commit the Security Council to protect civilians in an armed conflict, including taking action against genocide, war crimes, ethnic cleansing and crimes against humanity.
+Security Council Resolution 1674, adopted on 28 April 2006, reaffirmed the provisions of the 2005 World Summit Outcome Document regarding the responsibility to protect populations from genocide, war crimes, ethnic cleansing, and crimes against humanity.
+The Security Council reaffirmed this commitment in Resolution 1706 on 31 August 2006.
+These resolutions commit the Security Council to taking action to protect civilians in armed conflict, including against genocide, war crimes, ethnic cleansing, and crimes against humanity.